mahmutaunal/Kriptex/README.md

-# 🔐 CryptoSentinel
+# 🔐 Kriptex

-CryptoSentinel is a modern Android app for secure AES-based text encryption and decryption with biometric protection, QR code generation, theme/language selection, and local history tracking.
+Kriptex is a modern Android app for secure AES-based text encryption and decryption with biometric protection, QR code generation, theme/language selection, and local history tracking.

 ## 🚀 Features